 Shaking her head Julianne whispered suddenly unsure, "I've never asked before.
 Do you want children?"

 "I do as long as they look like you," I responded at the seriousness of the conversation now.
+I wanted it all with Jules.
+The loving marriage, the first home experiences, kids and growing old together.

 She flicked my nose and added, "And have your eyes."